-Above is a diagram of a waste spark ignition system.
-Each coil fires two cylinders at the same time.
-One spark plug fires into an air-fuel charge and the other plug fires into an inert gas (non-flammable).
+In a waste spark ignition system, each coil fires two cylinders simultaneously.
+One spark plug fires into an air-fuel charge while the other spark plug fires into inert gas (non-flammable gas).
 That's why it's called a waste spark system.

 An open at point A or the ground for the ignition module would result in a no-start condition.
 The drivers in the diagram ground the appropriate coil's primary circuit for the next cylinder in the firing order.
 An open at point B would result in no power to the coils primary circuit.
 This open circuit would deprive the number 1-4 coil of power, rendering it useless.
 An open at point C deprives the other coil of power resulting in no-spark at the 2-3 cylinders.